 As IP and Web applications have become mission-critical for the productivity and profits of organizations around the globe, implementing always-on, highly secure and scalable server farms has become a critical requirement.
 Businesses cannot afford application downtime, or even poor performance, which costs from thousands to millions of dollars in lost productivity and profits.
 Adding to the risk of downtime is the ever-increasing threat of denial of service (DoS), virus and worm attacks by malicious users trying to cripple the mission-critical applications.

 Load balancing has evolved into a solution of choice to provide high availability and robust security to IP applications.
 Load balancers allow IT managers to leverage commodity servers and intelligent Layer 4-7 technology to build highly sophisticated application infrastructure for the mission-critical needs.
-Additionally, load balancers act as the last line of defense
+Additionally, load balancers act as the last line of defense to applications and servers by preventing and defeating high-speed attacks.

 Server farms experienced tremendous change in the past few years as they migrated from the traditional large mainframe systems to the highly flexible and cost-effective blade servers.
 Blade servers are easy to deploy and simple to maintain, and can be added and removed on demand resulting in capital and operational cost savings.
 By combining blade servers with intelligent load balancing, IT managers can create high-capacity and secure virtual server farms.